 To ensure sufficient, high quality requests for project support a concerted and focused outreach effort will be undertaken.
 An outreach plan will be developed and implemented working through the CTCN newsletter (currently disseminated to over 6,000 registered users), CTCN webinars (live and recoreded views typically number about 500), CTCN website and and social media channels, as well as UN Environment thematic platforms such as the Global Adaptation Network, the Sustainable Rice platform and the Regional Seas Programme.
-Outreach will be conducted via various UNFCCC constituency groups, such as the Women and Gender Constituency.
+Outreach will be conducted via various UNFCCC constituency groups, such as the Women and Gender Constituency and will be fully branded with the Adaptation Fund logo.